Lee v Ashers Baking Company Ltd and others: Background

 In 2014 Gareth Lee, a gay rights activist, placed an order with Ashers Baking Company, a Belfast bakery, for a cake decorated with the slogan "support gay marriage" as same-sex marriage was illegal in Northern Ireland at the time.
 The McArthurs, who are Christians, declined the order and refunded Lee's money, saying they could not make a cake that supported something they found offensive to their religious beliefs.
 Lee complained to the Equality Commission for Northern Ireland that he had been directly discriminated against on the grounds of his sexual orientation, and the Equality Commission supported him in filing a discrimination lawsuit against Ashers and the McArthurs.
-The county court found in Lee's favour and fined Ashers £500 in damages.
+The county court found in Lee's favour and ordered Ashers to pay him £500 in damages.

 The case received considerable media attention.
 The human rights activist Peter Tatchell initially supported the county court decision, but later changed his mind, stating that he supported the McArthurs' right not to be forced to promote a message they disagree with.
 The actor Sir Patrick Stewart supported Ashers, telling the BBC: "It was not because this was a gay couple that they objected ...It was the actual words on the cake that they objected to, because they found them offensive.
 And I would support their right to say ‘no this is personally offensive to my beliefs, I will not do it’."

 Ashers appealed to the Court of Appeal.
 The hearing was suspended temporarily when the Attorney General for Northern Ireland requested the case be referred to the Supreme Court due to a conflict between European human rights law and Northern Irish equality law.
 The Court of Appeal denied the request.
 The Court upheld the original verdict on the grounds of direct discrimination.
 Ashers then appealed to the Supreme Court of the United Kingdom, supported by the Attorney General for Northern Ireland.
 The Supreme Court agreed to hear the case on the grounds of forced or compelled speech, sitting to hear a case in Belfast for the first time since the court was established to replace the House of Lords in 2009.